Haivision/srt-rfc/draft-sharabayko-mops-srt.md

   by the handshake message type.
 See {{handshake-messages}}.

 Peer IP Address (128 bits):
-: The sender's IPv4 or IPv6 address.
+: IPv4 or IPv6 address of the packet's sender.
 The value consists of four 32-bit fields.
-In the case of IPv4 addresses, fields 2, 3 and 4 are padded with zeroes.
+  In the case of IPv4 addresses, fields 2, 3 and 4 are filled with zeroes.

 Extension Type (16 bits):
 : The value of this field is used to process an integrated handshake.